Semiconductor Design for Energy and Optoelectronics

 Recent News

-Simon is awarded Ernst Mach Grant-worldwide from Austrian Federal Ministry for Education, Science and Research (BMFWF), OeAD-GmbH – Austria’s Agency for Education and Internationalization, Mobility and Cooperation.
+Simon travelled to TU Wien under Ernst Mach Grant-worldwide funded by OeAD-GmbH – Austria’s Agency for Education and Internationalization, Mobility and Cooperation.

 Reha is awarded INSPIRE Fellowship from Department of Science & Technology (DST), Government of India.